KazaiMazai/Puredux/Sources/Puredux/Documentation.docc/Articles/MigrationGuides/Migrating to 1.3.x.md

 # Migrating to 1.3.0

-There are a few breaking changes related to the replacement of StoreObject with a StateStore.
+A few breaking changes related to the replacement of StoreObject with a StateStore.

 ## Referenced StoreObject
 StoreObject used to be a class, StateStore is a struct.